 You can use about one pound of the soap base at a time.
 It will make nine bars of soap if you use the honeycomb molds.
 The goat’s milk soap base is very soft and very easy to slice with your average kitchen knife.
 Put the pieces that you cut into the measuring cup and let it melt in the microwave for 20-30 seconds increments.
-Stir in between each increment and microwave until it’s completely melted.
+Stir in between each increment and microwave until it melts completely.

-After the soap is completely melted, you can stir in the raw honey.
+After the soap is melts completely, you can stir in the raw honey.
 You should put in about three tablespoons.
 Put in some of the yellow dye as well.
 If you want your soap to have a little golden hue, add a drop of the red dye also.

 You can then pour your soap mixture into the honeycomb molds.
 You’ll need to wait till the soap has completely cooled.
 This can take anywhere from thirty minutes to two hours depending on the temperature and humidity of the room.

-When the soap is completely cooled, you can remove it from the molds.
+When the soap cools completely, you can remove it from the molds.
 Enjoy using these amazingly scented and beautiful soaps!

 Read about the Health Benefits of Pistachio Nuts as well as the Health Benefits of Aloe Vera!